 - For annuals, it’s a good idea to dedicate cultivated spaces to them, particularly self-seeders.
 Once established, these areas can largely be left to thrive as “wild” flower production, allowing those that work best to do their thing, making the job of gardening easier and the garden itself more resilient.

 Don’t Be Shy to Cut Them

 While many people like to have flowers in their garden and wouldn’t dream of cutting them, the truth is that cutting flowers from a plant isn’t a horrible thing.
-Flowers are part of the reproduction process, so like most living things, plants will do all they can to encourage the existence of its next generation and the species.
+Flowers are part of the reproduction process, so like most living things, plants will do all they can to encourage the existence of their next generation and the species.
 In fact, cutting flowers often frees up energy for plants to grow more, equating to flowers inside and out.
 In other words, growing cut flowers at home is well worth the initial effort because they’ll keep on coming.

 For more Life, Animal, Vegan Food, Health, and Recipe content published daily, don’t forget to subscribe to the One Green Planet Newsletter!